Oscarg2010/MCW-BCDR/HOL/Hands-on lab step-by step - Business continuity and disaster recovery.md

     ![Enable replication is selected on the Enable replication blade.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image130.png "Enable replication blade")

 61. The deployment will be submitted.
-You can select **Jobs**, Site Recovery Jobs to review the process
+You can select **Site Recovery Jobs** to review the process

     ![In the Recovery Services vault blade, Jobs and Site Recovery Jobs are selected.
 The Site Recovery jobs blade displays process status.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image131.png "Recovery Services vault and Site Recovery jobs blade")